CONTEXTUAL PRACTICE 1 - 2017/8

 Group and Individual tutorials

-The assessment strategy is designed to provide students with the opportunity to demonstrate their abilitity to
+The assessment strategy is designed to provide students with the opportunity to demonstrate their ability to

-Adapt physical and vocal techniques in accordance with period, context, style and genre.
-(K,P,T)
+3. Adapt physical and vocal techniques in accordance with period, context, style and genre.
+(C,K,P)

 Thus, the summative assessment for this module consists of:

-Assessment of work in class and performance in rehearsal projects (75%)
+Assessment of work in class and performance in rehearsal projects (2 x 50%)

-- this addresses 1, 2 and 3, above.
-This will be assessed in week 11 of Semester 1
+- these address 1, 2 and 3, above.
+These will be assessed in week 7 and week 14 of Semester 1

 Formative assessment and feedback